 Plan your Brachytherapy in India with Indian Medguru Consultants

 Brachytherapy is a complex procedure in which a radioactive material is placed inside or near the tumor.
 To avert complications, this surgery requires extremely hi-tech equipment, which is available with hospitals in India.
-Indian Medguru acts as a bridge between foreign patients in need and the best Brachytherapy surgeons.
+Indian Medguru is a medical travel partner which acts as a bridge between the foreign patients in need and the best Brachytherapy centres in India.

 How things function at Indian Medguru Group: